Credit building cards

-Your vouchers can be used to spend at Tesco, in store or on fuel (excluding Esso), or they can be exchanged to get up to 3x the value of your vouchers with Tesco Reward Partners.
+Your vouchers can be used to spend at Tesco, in store, online or on fuel (excluding Esso), or they can be exchanged to get up to 2x the value of your vouchers with Tesco Reward Partners.

 The calculator works out how many Clubcard points you could collect if you had a Tesco Bank Credit Card and used it to pay for items in and out of Tesco.

 Based on the amounts you enter into the calculator, we work out the number of Clubcard points you could collect and give an idea of the amount in Clubcard vouchers.

 The fuel calculator uses an average price per litre to calculate the number of points, based on 1 point per litre bought.
 Calculation based on average fuel price per litre.
 Average price per litre is based on both petrol and diesel and an average fill of 33 litres.
 Average price per litre updated monthly.

 Remember though, your points will be worked out on each individual transaction that you make and not on your total monthly spend.
 So, this means the calculator only gives an indication and the actual points you receive could vary.

 Don't forget that you'll need to spend a minimum amount to begin collecting Clubcard points.

 When you open a credit card account with us you’ll be automatically enrolled into the Clubcard scheme if you’re not already a member, and Tesco Bank will share information with Tesco Stores for the operation of your Clubcard account.

 Clubcard accounts are managed separately by Tesco Stores, and you should visit the Tesco Stores privacy notice for further information about how Tesco Stores uses your information.

 Tesco Bank Credit Cards are provided by: Tesco Bank, PO Box 344, Newcastle Upon Tyne, NE12 2GF